 That’s not all…

-The obstacles pretty much differentiate mini golf from the traditional golf.
+The obstacles pretty much differentiate mini-golf from traditional golf.

 For traditional golf, obstacles are somewhat natural, they are forces of nature.
 The geography, wind, and flag pole all form the obstacle in traditional golf.